Eating Lemongrass While Pregnant – Is It Safe?

 1. Reduces Nausea

 4. Reduces Swelling

 Lemongrass has anti-inflammatory properties that can help reduce swelling during pregnancy.
 This can be particularly beneficial for pregnant women who experience swelling in their legs and ankles.

 5. Regulates Blood Pressure

 Lemongrass has calming properties that can help relieve stress and anxiety during pregnancy.
 Consuming lemongrass tea or using lemongrass essential oil in aromatherapy can promote relaxation and improve overall mental health.

 Possible Side Effects of Lemongrass in Pregnancy

-The effects of lemongrass during pregnancy have not been empirically studied on humans.
-The advice to avoid lemongrass in high doses is based on logical conjecture and also on studies done on rats.
+Consuming lemongrass during pregnancy may have harmful effects, but its effects have not been empirically studied on humans.
+The advice to avoid lemongrass in high doses is based on logical conjectures and studies conducted on rats.